 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
-In Indiana, the Indiana Civil Rights Commission enforces the state’s laws prohibiting discrimination.
+In Indiana, the Indiana Civil Rights Commission enforces the state's laws prohibiting discrimination.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
-If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.
+If not, you may also have to file a complaint with the EEOC.

 If you have an employment contract promising you job security, you may not be an at-will employee.
 In Indiana, an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your acts in a way that creates a reasonable expectation that you would continue to be employed.
 In Indiana, written statements in an employee handbook may change an employee's at-will status, but only if the length of employment is specified and the employee gives something in exchange for this promise.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

+It is illegal for an employer to fire an employee for filing a wage claim, testifying in a wage hearing, or otherwise exercising rights under wage and hour laws.
 In Indiana, employees are entitled to the federal minimum wage of $7.25 per hour.
 Employees are also entitled to overtime pay when they work more than 40 hours in a workweek.
-Although some states require employers to provide meal or rest breaks, Indiana is not one of them.
-However, under federal law, employers who choose to offer breaks of 20 minutes or less must pay their employees for that time.
-It is illegal for an employer to fire an employee for filing a wage claim, testifying in a wage hearing, or otherwise exercising rights under wage and hour laws.
+Although Indiana does not require employers to provide meal or rest breaks, if they choose to offer breaks of 20 minutes or less, federal law requires that employees be paid for that time.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Indiana, these rights include: